ianwremmel/localstorage-selenium-test/README.md

 grunt
 ```

 Right now, the demo will runs against chrome and firefox.
-Browsers can be configured by modifying `browsers` array in `test/automation/spec/local-storage.js'.
+Browsers can be configured by modifying the `browsers` array in `test/automation/spec/local-storage.js'.